Balanced simplices: Introduction

 For example, the arithmetic tetrahedron $\AS(0,(1,2,3),5)$ of $\ZZ{5}$ is depicted in Figure~\ref{fig4}.
 The successive rows of this tetrahedron are the arithmetic triangles $\AS(0,(1,2),5)$, $\AS(3,(1,2),4)$, $\AS(1,(1,2),3)$, $\AS(4,(1,2),2)$ and $\AS(2,(1,2),1)$ of $\ZZ{5}$.

 Return now to the general case of an ACA of dimension $n-1$, with a weight array $W=(w_j)_{j\in[-r,r]^{n-1}}$ of radius $r\in\N$.
 Let us denote

-For any integers $a$ and $b$, we denote by $\gcd(a,b)$ and $\lcm(a,b)$ the greatest common divisor and the least common multiplicator of $a$ and $b$, respectively.
+For any integers $a$ and $b$, we let $\gcd(a,b)$ and $\lcm(a,b)$ denote the greatest common divisor and the least common multiplicator of $a$ and $b$, respectively.
 Let $x\in\ZZ{m}$.
-We also denote by $\gcd(x,m)$ the greatest common divisor of $m$ and any representant of the residue class $x$.
+We also let $\gcd(x,m)$ denote the greatest common divisor of $m$ and any representant of the residue class $x$.

 Using properties of arithmetic simplices, the following theorem, which is the main result of this paper, will be proved.